 Even if health anxieties weren’t a factor, people are typically hesitant to travel during a recession.
 After all, Americans are taking a major financial hit just like companies.
 The U.S. unemployment situation is in a terrible place with 701,000 jobs lost in March alone, according to CNN.
 People may not be ABLE to travel if financial considerations keep them home.
 It’s possible that Florida and California locals may still frequent the parks and people who already booked may not cancel trips, but a fall in bookings seems likely.

-One way that Disney may have to make difficult decisions to stay afloat is through a reduction of staff.
-In the past recessions, Disney ended up eliminating a good deal of jobs.
+One way that Disney has already had to make difficult decisions to stay afloat is through a major reduction of staff.
+In the past recessions, Disney ended up eliminating a good deal of jobs as well.
 According to CNN, the 2001 Recession saw the Disney Company reduce the workforce by 4,000 people.
 In 2009, Walt Disney World saw over 1,400 jobs eliminated, as reported by the LA Times.

-So far this year, we’ve already seen a few measures at work to reduce employment expenditures.
-We recently found out that Disney would be furloughing all theme park employees.
-This comes a few weeks after the total suspension of the College Program and the International Program.
-Even Disney bigwigs are taking substantial pay cuts!
+In 2020, we’ve seen significant measures at work to reduce employment expenditures.
+We first found out that Disney would be furloughing all theme park employees.
+This came a few weeks after the total suspension of the College Program and the International Program.
+(Even Disney bigwigs took substantial pay cuts at the beginning of the year!)
+However, the most shocking news came a few months later, when the company announced it would be laying off 28,000 of its Cast Members.

 Disney proper isn’t the only company in Disney World and Disneyland making cuts, though.
 Some third-party businesses affiliated with Disney, like Disney Springs and Downtown Disney restaurants and shops, may be greatly affected by the health crisis and subsequent recession.
 We’ve already seen many Disney Springs restaurants lay off their employees in an attempt to keep the businesses afloat.

-With a recession layering on top of the crisis, we may see more job cuts from these third-party restaurants on Disney property.
+With a recession layering on top of the crisis, it’s possible we may see more job cuts from these third-party restaurants on Disney property.

 Disney Might Make Efforts to Drive Demand (Read: DISCOUNTS)